Table of Contents

 Consequently, plaque acids attack your teeth’s enamel, weakening the outer layers.
 Once the outer layer is damaged, acids and bacteria attack your tooth’s vulnerable, sensitive interior.

-Dental instruments are only capable of removing plaque and tartar.
+Dental instruments can only remove plaque and tartar.
 Therefore, reiterating the importance of visiting your dentist regularly.

 A hole (pit) or spots on your teeth

 The first phase of the weakening of the teeth’s outer layers is surface staining.
-You may notice surface staining as spots of brown, black or white.
-As tooth decay begins to advance, stains become darker and more profound.
+You may notice surface staining in the form of brown, black, or white spots.
+As tooth decay progresses, stains become darker and more pronounced.

 Unfortunately, patients will experience a hole or ‘pit’ in their teeth when left untreated.
 Dentists identify unseen cavities using oral mirrors, special instruments and X-rays.
 Pits between teeth cannot be seen or felt, although you will still experience sensitivity and pain from the cavity.